Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Experiments

-To demonstrate the effect of our top-$N_t$ metrics and NBV planning strategies, we conduct comparison studies on the Stanford Bunny object.
+We conduct ablation studies to demonstrate the effect of our top-N metrics and NBV planning strategies.
 In Fig. \ref{fig:strategies}, we hold our reconstruction pipeline constant and show the experiment results using different evaluation metrics and NBV planning strategies.
-The results show that using sum metrics performs weak in the later process, due to the lack of attention to details; the optimization-based method using simple initialization got stuck in the local maximum; with top-$N_t$ metrics and sampling initialization, our method is able to refine details and avoid local maximum.
+The results show that using sum metrics performs weakly in the later process due to the lack of attention to detail.
+The optimization-based method using simple initialization got stuck in the local maximum.
+With top-N metrics and sampling initialization, our method can refine details and avoid local maximum.
 Leveraging the NBV optimization, our method also outperforms selection-based methods using preset candidate views, which can only obtain sub-optimal results.

 We also evaluate the pose refinement module to demonstrate its adaptability to inaccurate reference poses.
-In this experiment, we add noise to the ground truth poses in the simulation environment—specifically, we add uniform distribution of $U(-0.05, 0.05)$ radius to rotation, and $U(-0.05, 0.05)$ meter to translation.
+In this experiment, we add noise to the ground truth poses in the simulation environment.
+Specifically, we add uniform distribution of $U(-0.05, 0.05)$ radius to rotation, and $U(-0.05, 0.05)$ meter to translation.
 The reconstruction results are shown in Fig. \ref{fig:pose_opt}.
 In the visualization, we prove the ability of our pose refinement module to recover a consistent object model even despite severe frame misalignment.

+In Fig. \ref{fig:void_ablation}, we compare reconstruction with and without free ray supervision.
+Free ray supervision not only removes backspace floaters and creates a cleaner model but also helps fully merge the observed information, which is helpful to subsequent NBV planning.